nadiamariduena/python-intro-2024-privat/15_loops.md

 ### 👾 my question:

 - is the `range()` used a lot or are there other ways to implement the spotify example, by other ways i mean in terms of "performance"

+### chatgpt answer:

+Depending on the specific requirements of your program, there are alternative methods you could consider for iterating over the playlist that might offer different trade-offs in terms of readability, performance, or simplicity.